Amann & Söhne: History

 In the Vietnamese coastal city of Đà Nẵng, AMANN opened its third production site on Asian soil in 2019.
 This plant will primarily produce sewing threads for the apparel and footwear industry.

 Furthermore, AMANN joined the UN Global Compact in 2019 and published its first Sustainability Report.

 In early 2020, AMANN launched its new sustainable product range.
 This consists of the Recycled line, sewing threads made from 100% recycled PET bottles, and the Cradle to Cradle GOLD certified Lifecyce line.
 Moreover, Lifecycle Polyamide became the world's first recycled polyamide sewing thread.

 In 2020, AMANN was announced as one of the TOP 50 Sustainability & Climate Leaders by United Nations.
 The organization recognized AMANN's special global efforts in terms of sustainability, e.g. specifically mentioning that the AMANN Bangladesh production site “was the first plant to achieve GRS certification by following best practices with regards to safety, service and quality – utilising sophisticated machinery to produce sewing and embroidery thread for the fashion industry.”

+In 2024, Amann opened its first Indian production facility in Ranipet, in the southern Indian state of Tamil Nadu.
+In 2025, Markus Nicolaus took over as the Group’s new CEO.

+In 2026, the AMANN Knowledge Hub—a digital knowledge platform of the Amann Group—got released, providing expert information, application knowledge, industry insights, and technical content related to sewing and embroidery threads as well as textile applications.

-Amann currently has approximately 2,700 employees in more than 100 countries, including production sites, subsidiaries and distribution partners.
-In 2025, the Amann Group's Executive Board consists of Markus Nicolaus (CEO), Christine Bauer (CCO), Ivo Herzog (CSIO) and Peter Morgalla (COO).
+Amann currently has approximately 2,800 employees in more than 100 countries, including production sites, subsidiaries and distribution partners.
+In 2025, the Amann Group's Executive Board consists of Markus Nicolaus (CEO), Christine Bauer (CCO) and Peter Morgalla (COO).
 Through the Amann Group, the company remains owned by the Pielenz family and the Hanns A. Pielenz Foundation.